 In the unlikely event a crime occurs during the Assessments, students and others who become aware of criminal actions or other emergencies anywhere on campus should dial 911.
+For

-If the Assessment is occuring at the Miller Professional Development Center, individuals may use any emergency phone located in main thoroughfares of the campus building.
-For Assessments occuring at the Birth Center, contact West Jordan law enforcement immediately by dialing 911 or having the Assessment Specialist contact the police on your behalf.
+Assessments occurring at the Birth Center, contact West Jordan law enforcement immediately by dialing 911 or having the Assessment Specialist contact the police on your behalf.

-Incidents reported to SLCC Department of Public Safety, Sandy law enforcement, or West Jordan law enforcement will be investigated for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.
+Incidents reported to West Jordan law enforcement will be investigated for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.

 We cannot overemphasize the importance of prompt and accurate reporting of crime.
 If a crime is not reported promptly, evidence can be destroyed or the potential to apprehend a suspect is lost.
-If you witness a crime or emergency, promptly report it to the SLCC DPS and be prepared to answer questions as accurately as you can.
+If you witness a crime or emergency, promptly report it and be prepared to answer questions as accurately as you can.
 The subsequent investigation can only be as thorough as the information received.
-If you are the victim of a crime, or you have seen or received information of criminal activity or other emergency, please contact the appropriate authority immediately.
+If you are the victim of a crime, or you have seen or received information about criminal activity or other emergencies, please contact the appropriate authority immediately.

-Additionally, incidents reported to SLCC Department of Public Safety or the local law enforcement will be included in the statistical report contained in the Annual Security Report prepared annually by MCU.
+Additionally, incidents reported to local law enforcement will be included in the statistical report contained in the Annual Security Report prepared annually by MCU.